itsnotthetim/FRA532_LAB1/README.md

 ---

+> [!NOTE]
-⚠️ *The code for all three models has a similar structure but differs in some equations, like those involving $\omega_k$, the implementation will mostly be the same, with some variations for each model.
-The code will look like this(<a href="src/ackermann_controller/scripts/ackermann_fk.py">forward kinematics script</a>):*
+> The code for all three models has a similar structure but differs in some equations, like those involving $\omega_k$, the implementation will mostly be the same, with some variations for each model.
+The code will look like this(<a href="src/ackermann_controller/scripts/ackermann_fk.py">forward kinematics script</a>).

 ```python
     def state_space(self):